 I find Astrill very confusing, and an overall waste of time.
 I spent over 5 hours unblocking these streaming services, going from protocol to protocol, and working my way through Astrill’s servers.
 You shouldn’t have to spend this much time figuring out such an expensive VPN, and it’s best to look for other services providing reliable connections.

-Unblocked: Hulu, Amazon Prime, Netflix, ESPN, Disney+, and HBO Max
+Unblocked: Netflix, Disney+, Amazon Prime Video, Hulu, ESPN, and HBO Max

 I was able to watch movies on Amazon Prime, Netflix, and HBO Max on Astrill’s Los Angeles Supercharged – only with the OpenWeb protocol.
 Supercharged servers are supposed to give you lower latency and higher overall performance.
-However, I spent a lot of time trying to find the right server.
+However, I spent a lot of time trying to find a working server.

 Unblocking ESPN is complicated.
-On some servers, I could see the shows without being able to play them, and on other servers, I’d loop back to the login screen every time I tried to watch something.
+On some servers, I could see the shows without being able to play them.
+On other servers, I’d loop back to the login screen every time I tried to watch something.
 The only server I could actually watch ESPN on is Chicago 1, and only with OpenWeb.

 Disney+ was an adventure to unblock.
 After going through 30+ US servers on all 4 protocols, I discovered that I could unblock Disney+ on the Portland server using OpenWeb.
 The whole process was more than exhausting, and if I was simply trying to watch a show, I would have just quit.